Bongo Flava: History

 Bongo Flava is a large divergent evolution of muziki wa kizazi kipya, meaning "music of the new generations", which originated in the middleclass youth of Kinondoni District, in Dar es Salaam between the mid-1980s and 1990s.
 Taji Liundi, also known as Master T, the original creator and producer of the Dj Show program had already started airing songs by fledgling local artists by late 1994.
 Radio hosts Mike Muhagama and Taji Liundi led the way in radio support of local artists.
 Mike Mhagama eventually joined the popular program as an under-study to Taji Liundi and also went on to produce and present the show alone after Taji Liundi left Radio One in 1996.

 "Bongo Flava" existed well before the first audio or video recordings.
 The youth in Dar es Salaam were rapping at beach concerts (organized by Joseph Kusaga and the late Ruge Mutahaba, who together own Mawingu Discotheque, Mawingu Studios and now Clouds Media Group), local concert halls and taking part in the first official rap competition called Yo!
 Rap Bonanza series that were promoted by Abdulhakim "DJ Kim" Magomelo under his promotion company "Kim & The Boyz".

 Some of the youth were organized with fancy names, some were solo or formed impromptu groups at the event to get a chance to perform.
 An icon of the open performance artists in the early 1990s was Adili or Nigga One.
 The first influential dub artiste of the genre was Saleh Jabir who rapped in Kiswahili over the instrumentals of Vanilla Ice's, "Ice Ice Baby", he was solely responsible for making Kiswahili a viable language to rap in.
 His version was so popular that broke ranks by receiving mild airplay in the conservative National Radio Tanzania, thus making the first rap song on Tanzanian radio.

 One of the earliest groups to actually record and deliver a CD to Radio One for airing was Mawingu Band, an outfit that became hugely popular in early 1994.
 They recorded at Mawingu Studios.
 Its members were Othman Njaidi, Eliudi Pemba, Columba Mwingira, Sindila Assey, Angela, Robert Chuwa, Boniface Kilosa (a.k.a.
 Dj Boni Love) and later Pamela who sang the famous hook of their breakthrough first RnB/Rap single "Oya Msela".
 The song was so popular and ahead of its time that the Msela label stuck.
 'Msela' is the Swahili word for 'ruffian'.

-Bongo Flava popular artists
+Popular Bongo Flava artists

 Bongo Flava popular artists include Bruce Africa, Baraka The Prince, Maua Sama, Vanessa Mdee (Vee Money), Bill Nass, Diamond Platnumz, Harmonize, Jux, Alikiba, A.Y., Shetta, Ben Pol, Lava Lava, Dully Sykes, Rich Mavoko, Juma Nature, Rayvanny, Nandy, Marioo, Zuchu, Mwana FA, Shilole, Jay Melody, Mbosso, Mimi Mars, Queen Darleen, Phina, Dogo Janja, Kusah, Joh Makini and more.